michihodges/webpack-basics/README.md

 module.exports = {
 }
 ```
-### Run Webpack
+## Run Webpack
-Test Webpack by running the build command in the CLI:
+Run the build command in the CLI:
 ```
 npm run build
 ```
-Don't worry - there will be an error ;)
+Don't worry - there will be an error, because the config is still empty ;)